DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/report-designer-tools/report-wizard.md

 ## Run the Report Wizard

-Use one of the following command in the designer [menu](report-designer-tools/menu.md) to invoke the Report Wizard.
+Use one of the following commands in the designer [menu](report-designer-tools/menu.md) to invoke the Report Wizard.

 - Create a new report

-    Use the [New Report via Wizard](../add-new-reports.md) command to create a new report based on a Report Wizard template.
+    Use the [New via Wizard...](../add-new-reports.md) command to create a new report based on a Report Wizard template.

     ![](../../../images/eurd-web-add-new-report-via-wizard.png)